arriven/db1000n/docs/advanced-users-and-devs.md

 If you don't want to use VPN from within docker container, set `--env "VPN_ENABLED=false"` in `run.sh`

-If you want to to use VPN from within docker container:
+If you want to use VPN from within docker container:

 - Place your `.ovpn` or `.conf` files into `openvpn/` directory
 - If there's more than one `.ovpn` or `.conf` file, random configuration will be picked